 - Retinyl Palmitate (vitamin A) – encourages tumor growth when in sunlight

 - Powder Sunscreens – inhalation risk

 - SPF lower than 15 or greater than 50 – low is ineffective, high has no scientific merit

 “Organic” Sunscreen – None of the active sunscreen ingredients can be organic – they’re either mineral or synthetic chemical.
 Perhaps some of the inactive ingredients are organic, but make sure it’s not a gimmick.
 There’s no government oversight of organic claims in personal care.

 “Sunblock” – No product fully blocks the sun.
 This term misleads users into a false sense of security.
-The term will be banned by the upcoming December 2012 FDA rules.
+The term was recently banned by the FDA.

 “Chemical-free” – I haven’t a clue what this term means.
 Maybe it means “toxic chemical-free” or that the active ingredients are minerals (zinc and titanium) but there are “chemicals” in the inactive ingredients.
 Besides, everything is a chemical.